Texas Tech University

 • Independent research culminating in a dissertation.

-Each student's plan of study is individually formulated around these components through consultation with an Advisory Committee.
+Each student's plan of study is individually formulated around these components through consultation with an Advisory Committee (also known as the PhD Dissertation Committee).

 Funded research opportunities exist for doctoral students in the following multidisciplinary centers, laboratories, and industry−sponsored programs.
-For more information on these opportunities, please visit ECE Research Labs.
+For more information on these opportunities, please visit ECE Research Areas.

 Our requirements for the PhD degree are given on the following pages.
 Some of these requirements are university-wide and can also be found in the Texas Tech University Catalog under Graduate school.